Children of celebrities who are following in their parents’ footsteps

 - David Livingston/Getty Images

-Sosie played the 10-year-old version of her mother Kyra Sedwick’s character Emily.
+Sosie played the 10-year-old version of her mother Kyra Sedgwick’s character Emily.
 Kevin, perhaps best known for the film “Footloose,” directed both mother and daughter in 2005 film “Loverboy.”

 Sosie Bacon also had a recurring role in “13 Reasons Why.”